My dear church going, elementary school teacher mom is responsible for me being Buddhist.

 When someone I know, or friend of a friend dies, I turn the prayer wheels to help insure an auspricious reincarnation.
 Something I did when my son Coleman died.
 But that’s another story...

-One of these days I need to memorize The Heart Sutra.
+Speaking of which one of these days I need to memorize The Heart Sutra.
 I promise.